QVSource/QVSource-Bitly-Starter-App/README.md

 *Note that this also uses the Twitter Connector V2 to fetch data for analysis.*

-**QlikView Users**
-> You can simply click the ["Download ZIP"](https://github.com/QVSource/QVSource-Bitly-Starter-App/archive/master.zip) button on GitHub to grab this application.
+**QlikView Users**: You can simply click the ["Download ZIP"](https://github.com/QVSource/QVSource-Bitly-Starter-App/archive/master.zip) button on GitHub to grab this application.

-**Qlik Sense Users**
-> You can use the [load script](https://github.com/QVSource/QVSource-Bitly-Starter-App/blob/master/Bitly-Starter-App-prj/LoadScript.txt) in your Qlik Sense applications.*
+**Qlik Sense Users**: You can use the [load script](https://github.com/QVSource/QVSource-Bitly-Starter-App/blob/master/Bitly-Starter-App-prj/LoadScript.txt) in your Qlik Sense applications.

 The content below is copied from the change log in the first tab of the load script.